Mastering Lockout/Tagout Procedures for Complex Systems

 - Execute the Shutdown: Following the manufacturer’s and the written plan’s instructions, safely shut down the equipment.

-- Isolate All Energy Sources: The primary authorized employee systematically opens each energy isolating device identified in the plan.
+- Isolate All Energy Sources: The coordinator systematically opens each energy isolating device identified in the plan.
 This includes breakers, valves, and switches.

-- Apply Locks and Tags: The primary authorized employee applies a lock and tag to each isolation point.
-The keys for these primary locks are then placed inside the group lockbox.
+- Apply Locks and Tags: The coordinator applies a lock and tag to each isolation point or uses an equivalent group method.
+The keys for these primary locks may be placed inside the group lockbox if that method is used.

-- Achieve and Verify Zero Energy State: This is the most critical step.
-A qualified person must test for the absence of voltage using a properly rated meter.
-This step, often called de-energization and verification, must confirm that all electrical, mechanical, pneumatic, and other forms of stored electrical energy have been controlled or dissipated.
+- Achieve and Verify Zero Energy State: A qualified person must test for the absence of voltage with a properly rated meter and verify that other energy (mechanical, pneumatic, hydraulic, or stored electrical energy) has been controlled or safely dissipated.
+Voltage testing and documented verification are essential steps.

 - Perform the Work: With the system in a verified zero-energy state, the team can safely perform the required maintenance or repairs.

-- Release from Lockout: Once work is complete, each individual removes their personal lock from the lockbox.
-The primary authorized employee is the last to remove their lock, and only after ensuring all personnel are clear and all tools are removed.
-They then retrieve the keys from the lockbox, remove the primary locks, and follow the procedure to safely re-energize the equipment.
+- Release from Lockout: Once work is complete, each individual removes their personal lock.
+The coordinator confirms all personnel and tools are clear, then follows the written procedure to safely remove primary locks and re-energize the system.

 Important Considerations for Complex LOTO